robusta-dev/robusta/docs/setup-robusta/proxies.rst

 Deploying Behind Proxies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Robusta needs access to the internet if:

+* The Robusta UI is enabled (and the SaaS version of the UI is used, not the on-premise version)
-Robusta can run in airgapped environments with no internet access.
-However, to send notifications to external :ref:`sinks <Sinks Reference>` like Slack, Robusta needs to communicate with services outside your cluster.
+* OR Robusta is configured to send notifications to external :ref:`sinks <Sinks Reference>` like Slack

-If your Kubernetes cluster is behind an HTTP proxy or firewall, you will need to configure traffic from Robusta to outside the cluster.
+In these cases, you may need to configure your environment to allow traffic from Robusta to outside the cluster.
+This is usually necessary if your Kubernetes cluster is behind an HTTP proxy or firewall.

 Configuring Proxy Settings for Robusta
 ----------------------------------------